Skip to main content

 Is your institution prepared to mitigate repurchase risk?
 Young & Associates offers customized Mortgage QC solutions designed to enhance your quality control processes and protect your loan portfolio.
 Contact us today to learn how we can help safeguard your secondary market loan sales.

-As the regulatory environment continues to evolve, the CFPB’s latest Supervisory Highlights offer crucial insights for financial institutions navigating an increasingly complex landscape.
+As the regulatory environment continues to evolve, the latest CFPB Supervisory Highlights offer crucial insights for financial institutions navigating an increasingly complex landscape.
 Issue 37 shines a spotlight on deposit operations, credit furnishing practices, and the burgeoning short-term lending market, while also addressing significant enforcement actions and new rules.
-Here’s what community banks need to learn—and act on.
+Here’s what community banks need to learn — and act on.

 It’s time to re-evaluate fee structures.
 Ensure that your core processor’s systems are configured to align with updated regulatory expectations.
 Educate staff and consumers about these changes to build trust and avoid regulatory pitfalls.